Are Life Plan Communities the best place to live after retirement?

 What is a Life Plan Community?

-Life Plan Communities offer residents a range of independent living options with a plan for potential care, from independent to assisted living, skilled nursing to memory care, should their needs change.
+Life Plan Communities offer residents a range of independent living options with a plan for potential care, should their needs change, from independent to assisted living, skilled nursing to memory care.
+We've created this short video to break down the features of this model.

 Retirement living in a Life Plan Community